 The Risks Associated with Using Ibogaine for Treating Opiate Addiction

-There are many risks involved with giving patients Ibogaine to treat opiate addictions.
+There are many risks involved with giving patients ibogaine to treat opiate addictions.
 Among these risks are:

-There is also a very real risk of becoming addicted to Ibogaine.
+There is also a very real risk of becoming addicted to ibogaine.
 Even if it is used in smaller doses, this risk of addiction cannot be denied.
 It certainly should not be ignored.

 People who are addicted to opiate drugs already have a tendency toward addiction.
-This means that they should not take any drug that can lead to an addiction.
+This means that they should not take any drug that can lead to addiction.

 Secondary addictions happen all the time.
 They most commonly occur when patients are given addictive drugs during the detoxification process.
-In the case of a secondary addiction to Ibogaine, additional addiction treatment may be needed.
+In the case of a secondary addiction to ibogaine, additional addiction treatment may be needed.
 Otherwise, the use of this drug becomes nothing more than perpetuating a co-addiction.

 Opioid addictions can be treated in so many other ways.
 There really is no need to introduce another addictive drug to the patient.
 These ways include:

-Opiate Detox and Opiate Rehab is Available for Addicts
+Opiate Detox and Opiate Rehab Are Available

 Now that you know the answer to “what is ibogaine?” you can find the treatment you need.
 If you are addicted to opioids, an experimental treatment isn’t necessary.
 You may have heard some good things about ibogaine.
 It’s possible that you’re even considering giving it a try.
 This is a highly dangerous drug that should be avoided at all costs.

 Here at Northpoint Washington, we offer opiate detox to our patients.
 Our methods are FDA-approved, and they are effective.
 In fact, we have a proven track record of success.
 Get started today by calling 425.437.3298 or contacting us online.